 Akram Raza was a victim of the match-fixing episode of 1994-95.
-Which first had the then Pakistan captain Saleem Malik at the center of a storm.
-And then he lost his place in the national side to the up and coming young off-spinner Saqlain Mushtaq.
-It is believed to be one of Saleem Malik inner coterie of friends.
-Akram Raza was also among those slapped with a fine by the Justice Abdul Qayyum Commission.
-That was perhaps the main reason why he was excluded from Pakistan squad.
+Which first had the then-Pakistan captain Saleem Malik at the center of a storm.
+And then he lost his place in the national side to the up-and-coming young off-spinner Saqlain Mushtaq.
+It is believed to be one of Saleem Malik’s inner coterie of friends.
+Akram Raza was also among those slapped with a fine by Justice Abdul Qayyum Commission.
+That was perhaps the main reason why he was excluded from the Pakistan squad.

 Before he made his farewell appearance in 1994-95.
 He had toured Sharjah with Pakistan teams on three occasions and once been to India in 1989-90.
 Where he played in the Nehru Cup competition in which Pakistan beat West Indies in the Final to win the cup.

 He continued to get an odd Test match in subsequent series, but he remained away from the scene for about three years.
-And he didn’t have a satisfying bowling return until August 1994 when in the Colombo Test against Sri Lanka which Pakistan won by 301 runs.
+And he didn’t have a satisfying bowling return until August 1994 when in the Colombo Test against Sri Lanka Pakistan won by 301 runs.
 He took three wickets in either innings 3 for 46 and 3 for 83.
-His Test career ended in February in 1995, as he toiled for 34 over’s in Zimbabwe innings of 544-4 declared with a return of 0 for 112.
+His Test career ended in February 1995, as he toiled for 34 overs in a Zimbabwe inning of 544-4 declared with a return of 0 for 112.
 Pakistan lost that match in Harare by an innings and 64 runs.

 In his 49 One Day International matches, he scored 193 runs at 17.54 with the highest score of 33 not out and held 19 catches.
-While in bowling he captured 38 wickets at 42.39 each with a best of 3 for 18.
-In all Limited over’s matches in figures, he played 185 games, scored 1,048 runs with the highest score of 52 not out at 15.87 average with two fifties and 88 catches.
-He took 200 wickets at 28.93 with best of 5 for 27.
+While in bowling he captured 38 wickets at 42.39 each with the best of 3 for 18.
+In all Limited over’s matches in figures, he played 185 games and scored 1,048 runs with the highest score of 52 not out at a 15.87 average with two fifties, and 88 catches.
+He took 200 wickets at 28.93 with the best of 5 for 27.

-Overall, his first Class career, in which he had played 215 matches, scored 5,971 runs at 26.42 with the highest score of 145 not out with three hundred and 28 half centuries.
+Overall, in his First-Class career, in which he had played 215 matches, scored 5,971 runs at 26.42 with the highest score of 145 not out with three hundred and 28 half-centuries.
 As a useful fieldsman, he has made 176 catches and taken 649 wickets with his off-spin bowling at an average of 25.45.